Nose reshaping (rhinoplasty)

 - are older than 16 years and in good health

 Besides making your nose smaller or larger, rhinoplasty can also correct your nose’s length, width, tip and bridge (hump).
 But it can also reconstruct the nose after an injury, congenital malformation or disfiguring medical condition and improve/facilitate breathing by opening up the airways.

-Nose reshaping normally isn’t available on the NHS.
-But if you have nose malformation due to an injury, congenital abnormality or underlying medical condition, or have breathing difficulties, you may be considered for rhinoplasty on the NHS.
+Nose reshaping normally isn’t available on the NHS but there are other financial options which you could consider.
+However, if you have nose malformation due to an injury, congenital abnormality or underlying medical condition, or have breathing difficulties, you may be considered for rhinoplasty on the NHS.
 This is because in the mentioned cases, rhinoplasty is considered a reconstructive procedure.

 If you’re unhappy with the appearance of your nose but don’t have any health problems, you will have to have the nose job done privately.
 The procedure is available across the country, while the prices range from £2,540 to up to £6,485.
 Please note that this are only rough guidelines just to get an idea about the cost.

 Table 1: Cost of Nose Reshaping (Rhinoplasty) in the UK